How Virtual Tags have transformed SCADA data analysis

 SCADA Historian

-The data generated by the SCADA system is used to take operational decisions.
+The data generated by the SCADA system is used to make operational decisions.
 The data is created and structured to make decisions in the present, not to solve problems in the future.
 SCADA Historian systems archive this information for future analysis.
 Historian systems only store new values when the new reading is more or less than a certain percentage of the previous one.
 This method saves storage space without sacrificing much accuracy.

 # Historise using dead banding